-Sex is a sin BEFORE marriage and sex is a sin OUTSIDE of marriage.
+Sex is a sin BEFORE marriage, OUTSIDE of marriage and in ADDITION to one's own marriage.

 Have you ever wondered why God said sex outside of marriage is a sin?
 After all, God created sex.
 God ordained sex.
 So, why did He reserve it for those who said, "I do" at the altar?

 Since God created sex, ordained sex and made us to enjoy sex, when is sex a sin?
 Sex is a sin BEFORE marriage and sex is a sin OUTSIDE of marriage.
 So what's the difference?

 Sex before marriage between people is called fornication.
 Sex outside of marriage is called adultery.
 Fornication involves those who are unmarried.
 Adultery involves those who are married.

 In the Sermon on the Mount in Matthew 6:27-28, Jesus teaches that both fornication and adultery are sin.
 Both can cause harm.
 Both separate us from a right relationship with God.

 Every sin that a man does is without the body; but he that commits fornication sins against his own body.
 (I Corinthians 6:18)